DavidLozzi/sharepoint_classic_modern/README.md

 # sharepoint_classic_modern
-CSS to convert a classic list to look like the new modern list
+CSS to convert a classic list to look like the new modern list!
+More at my blog, coming soon.